Chronic Pain Management

 At Rivers Myoskeletal we use a treatment release technique for freeing up serious shoulder impingements.
 When we apply this capsule release it reduces the fixation and scar tissue that can then lead to a non-surgical restored movement of arm and shoulder.
 My clients gain great relief from this procedure.

 In 1934, legendary ear, nose and throat physician J. B. Costen coined the term temporomandibular joint dysfunction (TMJD).
 The most common symptoms associated with TMJD, are pain with chewing, clicking or popping of the jaw.

 Many other symptoms can result from TM dysfunction including: headaches, fatigue, sleep disturbances, irritability, a loss of focus, ringing in ears, head and neck tension, sinus congestion and ear infections.

 Causes of TMJ dysfunction include blunt trauma to head and neck, slip and falls on the sacrum causing compensations up the spine and into the cranial bones, whiplash accidents, orthodontics, and prolonged desk work or “text-neck” leading to forward head postures.

-Rivers Myoskeletal uses techniques designed to help relieve such cases as TMJ which if not treated may lead to other painful & functional disorders.
+Rivers Myoskeletal uses techniques designed to help relieve such cases.
+TMJ left untreated may lead to other painful & functional disorders.